 There are no treatments at this time and the disease will always result in the death of the infected animal.
 There are also no preventative vaccines to protect healthy individuals.

-Is it transferable to humans?
+Is it transmissible to humans?

 How can it be prevented from coming to Georgia?

-The movement of live animals is one of the greatest risk factors for introducing CWD.
-Because there is no live test available to check for CWD in deer, deer movements pose a high risk for moving animals that may be shedding prions but not yet showing symptoms of the disease.
-As such, the live importation of all deer species from other states has been prohibited.
+The movement of live animals is the greatest risk factor for introducing CWD.
+Because there is no reliable live test available to check for CWD in deer, deer movements pose a high risk for moving animals that may be shedding prions but not yet showing symptoms of the disease.
+As such, the live importation of all deer species from other states has been prohibited since 2005.
 Additionally, Georgia hunters hunting in CWD positive states may only bring home boned out meat, hides, cleaned skull plate with antlers attached, elk ivories, and finished taxidermy mounts.
 All other carcass parts must be left behind.
 While the requirement applies only to CWD positive states, this is a good practice to follow no matter what state you’re hunting.
 Actions that increase the transfer of saliva among deer, such as supplemental feeding, should also be discouraged or minimized.
 Although we have not detected the disease in Georgia, it is possible that it could exist and has not been found yet.
 Feeding deer increases the possibility of direct contact with an infected individual or the body fluids of that animal, particularly saliva.
 Feeders that spread feed, such as spin feeders pose less risk of saliva transfer than trough style or gravitational feeders.
 Although CWD prions can be found in the urine of infected animals there has been no documented spread of the disease through use of natural deer urine attractants.
 However, to minimize the potential risk of spreading the disease in this manner, only natural urine products bearing the Archery Trade Association Deer Protection Program Checkmark or synthetic urine products may be used.

 What should I do if I suspect an animal has CWD?